Determination of Residency for Tuition Purposes

 Appeals via email, fax and U.S. mail will not be accepted.
 A student with a documented disability who is requesting an accommodation to submit an appeal through the CSU website should contact Student Affairs and Enrollment Management at residencyappeals@calstate.edu.

-The Chancellor's Office will either decide the appeal or send the matter back to the campus for further review.
+The office of the Chancellor will either decide the appeal or send the matter back to the campus for further review.

 A student incorrectly classified as a resident or incorrectly granted an exception from nonresident tuition is subject to reclassification as a nonresident or withdrawal of the exception and subject to payment of nonresident tuition in arrears.
 If incorrect classification results from false or concealed facts, the student may also be subject to discipline pursuant to Section 41301 of Title 5 of the California Code of Regulations.
 A student previously classified as a resident or previously granted an exception is required to immediately notify the Admissions Office if the student has reason to believe that the student no longer qualifies as a resident or no longer meets the criteria for an exception.